Stenzzaa/vleo-disc-satellite-adbsat-analysis/README.md

 CSV files can be inspected directly.
 MAT files contain MATLAB models, calculation outputs or metadata.
 The dissertation provides the methods, interpretation and limitations.

-## Software

-The saved disc and sphere run records identify MATLAB **R2025b Update 4**, version **25.2.0.3150157**, on 64-bit Windows.

-The aerodynamic workflow requires MATLAB, Aerospace Toolbox and [ADBSat](https://github.com/nhcrisp/ADBSat).
-An exact ADBSat release or commit identifier is not recorded in the available run metadata.

 The project helper `build_environment.m` constructs the atmospheric input array used by `build_freestream.m`.

 ## Setup